Stability and invariant measure asymptotics in a model for heavy particles in rough turbulent flows: Introduction

-where in the relation above, $\tau>0$ is the Stokes time and $\ubf$ is the velocity field.
-Note that~\eqref{eqn:turbulence.equation} is a modification of the Lagrangian equation \cite{bec2008stochastic} where the velocity field is coupled with a viscous drag force ($-\tau^{-1} \dot{\xbb}$) due to fluid bombardment.

-Interestingly, inertial particles form strongly inhomogeneous spatial patterns in the transporting fluid, the phenomenon of which is known as \emph{intermittent clustering}.
-Understanding this phenomenon is of paramount importance and has been studied in a number of settings under various assumptions~\cite{bec2007clustering,bec2005multifractal,bec2007heavy, bec2008stochastic,duncan2005clustering, elperin1996self, falkovich2002acceleration,fouxon2008separation, horvai2005lyapunov, maxey1983equation, mehlig2004coagulation, piterbarg2002top, wilkinson2003path}.
-Following the approach in~\cite{bec2007clustering}, our goal will be to rigorously prove that intermittent clustering is weakened in dimension $d=2$ when the H\"{o}lder exponent $h>0$ is sufficiently small by establishing moment estimates on the steady-state marginal distribution of the relative velocity of two particles.
+Unlike simple point-like tracers, inertial particles have finite size and mass different than that of the carrier fluid.
+Consequently, they encounter viscous drag forces and have significantly different dynamics.
+As a concrete example, inertial particles form strongly inhomogeneous spatial patterns in the transporting fluid, giving rise to the phenomenon known as \emph{intermittent clustering}.
+Understanding this phenomenon is of paramount importance and has been studied in a number of settings under various assumptions~\cite{bec2005multifractal, bec2007clustering,bec2007heavy, bec2008stochastic,duncan2005clustering, elperin1996self, falkovich2002acceleration,fouxon2008separation, horvai2005lyapunov, maxey1983equation, mehlig2004coagulation, piterbarg2002top, wilkinson2003path}.